dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Lets add a data element to this table.

 From the program dimensions tab, filter out the type to data elements.
-Search or find the data element "Shortness of breath."
-Either select the plus sign or drag the data element to the columns section above the table.
+Search or find the data element "Other signs/symptoms" Either select the plus sign or drag the data element to the columns section above the table.

 ![add_de](resources/images/linelist/add_denew.png)